OpenHFT/Chronicle-Queue/README.md

 #### Read with Direct Reference

-Reading data from an Excerp via a class generated via newDirectReference is very efficient as
+Reading data from an Excerpt via a class generated via newDirectReference is very efficient as:
-  * it does not involve any copy because the de-serialization is performed lazily and only on the needed fileds
+  * it does not involve any copy because the de-serialization is performed lazily and only on the needed fields
-  * you do not have to deal with data offsets as it the code to do so is generated for you by newDirectReference
+  * you do not have to deal with data offsets as the code to do so is generated for you by newDirectReference

 ```java
 try (ExcerptTailer tailer = chronicle.createTailer()) {